 Restore worksapce on branch switching

-Select this option if you want your workspace, i.e. a set of opened files, the current run configuration and breakpoints associated with a certain branch, to be restored when you switch to that branch.
+Select this option if you want your workspace, that is a set of opened files, the current run configuration and breakpoints associated with a certain branch, to be restored when you switch to that branch.

 Show patch in explorer after creation